Last updated on February 24th, 2025 at 10:49 am

 Some restaurants accept card payments, but expect an additional charge for card payments (this will still not be much).

-Consider purchasing a travel money card like Revolut so as to avoid any additional transaction fees while traveling abroad.
+Consider purchasing a travel money card like Revolut to avoid any additional transaction fees while traveling Uzbekistan.

-6 – Uzbekistan Budget: How Much Should You Budget for Your Uzbekistan Holiday?
+6 – Uzbekistan Budget: How Much Should You Budget for a Uzbekistan Trip?

 Your budget for a Uzbekistan holiday can vary widely depending on your travel style, duration of stay, and planned activities.
 But luckily all of the best Uzbekistan attractions are very reasonably priced or free to visit.

-To help you plan your Uzbekistan holiday, we’ll provide a detailed breakdown of our expenses over the course of the nearly 30 days we spent in Uzbekistan.
+To help you plan your Uzbekistan trip, we’ll provide a detailed breakdown of our expenses throughout our 4-weeks in Uzbekistan.

 At the time of writing, the US Dollar and Euro were nearly equivalent in value.

-Budget hotels and guesthouses can range from $20 to $50 per night, while mid-range hotels may cost between $50 to $100 per night.
-Luxury options can exceed $100 per night.
+Budget Uzbekistan hotels and guesthouses can range from $20 to $50 per night, while mid-range hotels may cost between $50 to $100 per night.
+Luxury Uzbekistan options can exceed $100 per night.

-Uzbekistan is so affordable that even we could eat out in restaurants in the center of old towns of Uzbekistan, and still be within our full-time travel budget!
+Uzbekistan is so affordable that even while dining at restaurants in the heart of the country’s historic tourist towns, we were able to stay well within our full-time travel budget!

 Taxis within cities are inexpensive, while intercity travel by train or shared taxis (marshrutkas) is also affordable.
 Budget around $10 to $20 for longer journeys.